Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Can Better Oral Health Strengthen Your Immune System?

-Maintaining good oral health may help support immune function by reducing the burden of chronic bacterial infection in the mouth.
+Featured Snippet: Maintaining good oral health may help support immune function by reducing the burden of chronic bacterial infection in the mouth.
 Conditions such as gum disease introduce harmful bacteria into the bloodstream, which can trigger inflammatory responses throughout the body.
-While oral hygiene alone does not guarantee improved immunity, reducing oral infections may allow the immune system to focus its resources more effectively on other threats.
+While oral hygiene alone does not guarantee improved immunity, reducing oral infections allows the immune system to focus its resources more effectively on other threats.

 The Connection Between Your Mouth and Your Immune System